 In Indonesia (Winardi, Surjono, Amijaya, & Suryanto, 2021), Australia (Ellis, 2016), and Egypt (Nabawy, Lashin, & Barakat, 2022) for instance, pyritic sandstones are encountered in some hydrocarbon bearing reservoirs.
 These have some interesting effects on the logs, from having high densities to low resistivity responses.
 Kennedy and Clavier et al. both discussed the impact of pyrite (FeS2) on modern logs (Clavier , Heim, & Scala, 1976; Kennedy, 2004) and noted that pyrite has a variety of effects on resistivity and nuclear tools, such that measured values can be drastically different from those typically encountered.
+One phenomenon that can be caused by the presence of conductive minerals such as pyrite or glauconite is low resistivity-low contrast (LRLC) pay.
+This is when typically high resistivity hydrocarbon zones in between shales are bypassed through means such as conductive minerals, resulting in low resistivity readings throughout the sequence and resulting in missed pay opportunities (Pratama, Ismail, & Ridha, 2017).
+These same authigenic minerals are also associated with reduced reservoir quality, for example in New Zealand (Radwan, Nabawy, Abdelmaksoud, & Lashin, 2021), further complicating the characterization of zones containing these unique minerals.

-In the Gulf of Mexico (GOM) (Fredrich, Fossum, & Hickman, 2007), in fields offshore Brazil (Armelenti, et al., 2021) and Egypt ( Ali Ali, Emad El Din Abd Elrazik, Shebl Azam, & Ahmed Hassan, 2016), evaporite salts (halite, anhydrite, and sylvite) layers can overlie depositional basins or be present within producing reservoirs.
+In the Gulf of Mexico (GOM) (Fredrich, Fossum, & Hickman, 2007), in fields offshore Brazil (Armelenti, et al., 2021), Egypt ( Ali Ali, Emad El Din Abd Elrazik, Shebl Azam, & Ahmed Hassan, 2016), and Algeria (Baouche & Nabawy, 2021), evaporite salts (halite, anhydrite, and sylvite) layers can overlie depositional basins or be present within producing reservoirs.
 While salt acts as an excellent sealing facies, due to its non-net nature with its very low porosity and permeability, salt encountered in reservoir sands has a deleterious effect on logs; resistivities can be very high (due to a lack of accessible pore space), density is well constrained since minerals are pure, with either very high or low values dependent on the elements present, and neutron can be either very high or very low dependent again on the nature of the salt type (Marisa, et al., 2018).

-Some minerals encountered in hydrocarbon bearing reservoirs result in missed pay opportunities (low resistivity/low contrast pay) and/or can appear as non-net sands if higher potassium (K), thorium (Th), or uranium (U) contents are not properly accounted for (hot sands).
+Some minerals encountered in hydrocarbon bearing reservoirs result in missed pay opportunities as in the case of LRLC pay mentioned earlier, and/or can appear as non-net sands if higher potassium (K), thorium (Th), or uranium (U) contents are not properly accounted for (hot sands).
 The Northern Carnarvon Basin in Australia, for example, contains reservoir sands in the Mungaroo Formation which are glauconitic in nature (Feng, Ren, Zhang, & Qu, 2020).
 Glauconite is an iron rich clay variety, and is ductile and compacts under overburden conditions, potentially occluding primary porosity.
 Properly accounting for glauconite in a reservoir firstly requires an understand of the microporous nature of the glauconite particle itself.
 Hot sands are present in the Tenggol Arch, offshore east Peninsular Malaysia and are characterized by higher gamma ray (GR) signature associated with Th.
 This needs to be accounted for, otherwise the evaluation of clay proportions would be incorrect, resulting in an underestimation of net sand.
 The accounting of the hot sand components also allows for the proper correlation across wells at the field scale (Jong, Kessler, Madon, & Mohamad, 2019).